 The International Society of Bioelectromagnetism, ISBEM, established in 1999 the International Journal of Bioelectromagnetism, IJBEM.
 It is a peer-reviewed open access international scientific journal on the Internet devoted to the advancement and dissemination of scientific knowledge concerning bioelectromagnetism and related disciplines.
 With the 20 years’ history, it is, therefore, one of the firsts, if not the very first, open access scientific journal on the Internet.
 It is published two times per year and only in the English language.
 A printed version of the Journal is occasionally also available.

 The Scope of Bioelectromagnetism

-The discipline of bioelectromagnetism examines the electric, electromagnetic and magnetic phenomena which arise in biological tissues.
+The discipline of bioelectromagnetism examines the electric, electromagnetic, and magnetic phenomena that arise in biological tissues.
 These include

 The elementary bioelectric source is an activating nerve or muscle cell.
 These form the peripheral and central nervous systems, especially the brain, as well as the skeletal and internal muscular systems, especially the cardiac muscle.
 The main application areas of bioelectromagnetism are basic and applied research in all these areas.